Skip Ribbon Commands

 • Identify potential gatekeepers (staff members in a position to prevent suicide).

-• Develop and adopt center-wide polices regarding responses to suicide attempts and threats and post suicide attempts and suicides.
+• Develop and adopt center-wide polices to respond to suicide attempts and threats and debrief post suicide attempts and suicides.
+Consider utilizing the Critical Incident Crisis Intervention Plan.

-• Improve use of SIR system and evaluate suicide attempts and threats.
+• Improve use of SIR system to evaluate suicide attempts and threats.

-• Identify and strengthen current mechanisms used for early identification of applicants and/or students who may need mental health support and/or are at risk for suicidal behavior (e.g. review of ETA 6-53, administration and review of the Social Intake Form (SIF), etc.
+• Identify and strengthen current mechanisms used for early identification of applicants and/or students who may need mental health support and/or are at risk for suicidal behavior (such as: review of ETA 6-53, administration and review of the Social Intake Form (SIF), etc.)

-• Improve access to and community linkages with mental health and substance abuse services for referrals.
+• Coordinate with community mental health and substance abuse service providers, to improve access for students who need referrals.

 Training Activities